-Surrounded by a number of lakes and found within the Nahuel Huapi National Park, this tourist hotspot offers excellent opportunities for skiing, kayaking, trekking and mountaineering, many of which can be done as day trips.
+This town, surrounded by a number of lakes and found within the Nahuel Huapi National Park, offers excellent opportunities for skiing, kayaking, trekking and mountaineering, many of which can be done as day trips.
 If you are planning to visit Bariloche, check out the following list of Bariloche day trips.

 Bariloche Day Trips: Cerro Campanario

 Cerro Campanario is known to bless us with some of the best views available, not only in Bariloche, but Argentina in its entirety.
 And if you still don’t believe us that this peak is fully worth a visit then perhaps you’ll be convinced by the fact that the National Geographic has named Cerro Campanario as one of its Top Ten 360º views in the world.

 It is only 7 minutes by chairlift which costs around AR$ 40.
 Alternatively make your own way up by embarking on the 30-minute hike to the top.
 Either way, make sure you get up there to see this unique perspective of the surrounding panorama for yourself.
 The selection of striking views include the Nahuel Huapi and Perito Moreno lakes, El Trebol Lagoon, the San Pedro and Llao Llao peninsulas, Isla Victoria, and the Otto, Lopez, Goye and Catedral Hills.

 Interesting also is the variety of flowers you can see as you trek up the mountain or drift up in a chairlift.
 The spring and summer are of course the best time to see this floral haven which includes Quintrals, Amancays, Anemones and Green Lilies.